-Even with 33 years of practice generating first meetings I still get stuck.
-When my conversion rates dip, I review, study, rehearse and sharpen phone habits I know work for me.
+Even with 33 years of practice generating first meetings, I still get stuck.
+When my conversion rates dip, I review, study, rehearse, and sharpen phone habits that I know work for me.

-The 7 phone habits that follow are ones I find most helpful in getting back on track for improving initial meeting conversion rates:
+The seven phone habits that follow are ones I find most helpful in getting back on track for improving initial meeting conversion rates.

 I use a pre-call planning worksheet and check off primary & secondary call objectives.